1987 Half Dollar Value Checker: Errors List, ā€œPā€, “D” & ā€œSā€ Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction records demonstrates the stable demand for this proof-exclusive constitutional anniversary issue.
+Recent auction records demonstrate the stable demand for this proof-exclusive constitutional anniversary issue.

-Market activity reveals the collector interest in acquiring pristine examples of this San Francisco technical milestone.
+Market activity reveals sustained collector interest in pristine examples of this San Francisco technical milestone coin.

 Market Activity: 1987-S DCAM Half Dollar